sketchplugins/plugin-directory/README.md

 - [Evenly Distributed Guides](https://github.com/herrhelms/even-guides-sketch), by herrhelms: Add evenly distributed guides to artboards.
 - [State Machine](https://github.com/romashamin/statemachine-sketch), by Roman Shamin: State Machine is a Sketch plugin.
 Installing it will allow you to use ⌃⌘S to switch an active tab on a tab bar you’re designing, an active navigation section in a menu, or a page number in a pagination control.
 - [Remove all Disabled Styles](https://github.com/erikfontanel/sketch-remove-all-disabled-styles), by Erik Gelderblom: A simple plugin that removes all disabled styles from all layers in the current selection.
-- [Align artboards and symbols](https://github.com/richardgazdik/sketch-align), by Richard Gazdik: Group and align your Sketch symbols and artboards by name.
-- [Select All Slices](https://github.com/chibatching/select_all_slices), by Takao Chiba: Sketch app plugin to select all slices in current page.